poptart-cat-030/bcit-test2/README.md

 13. Wait for the status of your image to change from Pending to the date it was uploaded
 ![[arch-linux-upload-done.png]]

 Congratulations, you have successfully uploaded your Arch Linux image to DigitalOcean.
-Now, you can move on to the next section: ==Insert instruction section name here==
+Now, you can move on to the next section: creating an SSH key pair and adding it to your DigitalOcean account.

 #### References
 1. https://docs.digitalocean.com/glossary/image/#:~:text=Last%20edited%20on%2011%20Mar,to%20run%20a%20containerization%20platform